 On the other hand, if you have a brick finish, be doubly certain of your decision because once it’s painted, there’s no going back!
-Once the paint has been applied, your walls will need maintenance every 8-10 years to keep them in good condition.
-Bear in mind that first-time applications will also need an additional coat of paint.
+Once the paint has been applied, your walls will need maintenance every 8–10 years to keep them in good condition.
+Remember that first-time applications will need an additional coat of paint.

-An older home with an existing paint finish in need of smartening up may need significant repair and preparation.
-In addition to this, you might need several coats if you’re going over a darker colour.
+An older home with an existing paint finish needing smartening up may need significant repair and preparation.
+In addition, you might need several coats if you’re going over a darker colour.

 Walls with a pebbledash finish will take longer due to the application process and require a larger quantity of paint than a smooth render.

 An older property finished with a lime-based render will need traditional limewash paint to allow the walls to breathe.
-If you have a listed property or your house is within a conservation area or national park, you’ll need written permission before proceeding.
+You’ll need written permission before proceeding if you have a listed property or your house is within a conservation area or national park.

 What’s Involved in Painting a House Exterior